draddo11/100-days-of-code/r2-log.md

 ## R2D81
 Download somw of the videos for owa to watch om Mobile
 ## R2D82 - 84
-Watching a crash course for angular 6 from mosh hadid
+Watching a crash course for angular 6 from Gary Simons  courseto channel on youtube